ijmarquez/pa3/README.md

     a.
 ItemsList servlet - handles displaying of the products obtained from the database.
 Uses RequestDispatcher “include” feature at the bottom of the code.
     b.
 PreviousItemsViewed servlet - uses session tracking to display products visited.
 It displays up to 5 items recently viewed by the user.
 Clicking on any item takes the user to Item page.
 2. Product Details
     a.
 Item servlet – displays the item.
-Uses request.getParameter() command to get details about the item and queries the database to be able to display the item.
+Uses request.getParameter() command to get details About the item and queries the database to be able to display the item.
 Uses session to add item into the shopping cart.
 Choosing a size and color and clicking “Add to cart” button adds the item onto the shopping cart and then takes user to the Shopping cart page.
     b.
 ShoppingCart servlet – displays the item name, item size, item quantity, cost of each item, and total.
 Clicking Checkout button takes the user to the CheckOut (Customer Information) page.
 3. Check Out - handled by the CheckOut servlet.
     a.
 CheckOut servlet contains: